gabrielekerete60/fixbms/Android_Conversion_Guide.md

 ```
 This script will automatically create the `tailwind.config.ts` and `src/app/globals.css` files with the new styles.

+#### What Do These Styles Do?
+This script gives your application a complete visual overhaul with a modern, professional dark theme.
+Here’s what you'll notice:
+- **Background**: Changes from the default brownish dark theme to a deep, elegant midnight blue.
+- **Text**: Becomes a crisp, bright white for better contrast and readability.
+- **Buttons & Accents**: Primary buttons and highlights will change from orangey-brown to a clean, stark white with dark text.
+- **Inputs & Borders**: All input fields and card borders will adopt a sleeker, darker blue scheme.

 ---

 ### ⚙️ Step 2: Install Capacitor